wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ApiMediationPolicyApi.md

 **304** | Not Modified.
 Empty body because the client has already the latest version of the requested resource (Will be supported in future).  |  -  |
 **404** | Not Found.
 The specified resource does not exist. |  -  |

-<a name="apisApiIdMediationPoliciesMediationPolicyIdContentPut"></a>
+<a name="updateAPIMediationPolicyContentByPolicyId"></a>
-# **apisApiIdMediationPoliciesMediationPolicyIdContentPut**
+# **updateAPIMediationPolicyContentByPolicyId**
-> MediationDTO apisApiIdMediationPoliciesMediationPolicyIdContentPut(apiId, mediationPolicyId, type, ifMatch, file, inlineContent)
+> MediationDTO updateAPIMediationPolicyContentByPolicyId(apiId, mediationPolicyId, type, ifMatch, file, inlineContent)

 Update an API Specific Mediation Policy